 There is one type of job you can’t export.
 The repair man.

-But as the economy has tanked, consumers are not so flush.
-And so repair is coming back, at least in some areas, something we wrote about last year in a call to Bring Back Repair Shops, and in a recent post on Texaco’s forgotten Marfak brand.
+As the economy has tanked, consumers are not so flush.
+And so repair is coming back, at least in some areas, something offered in the story Bring Back Repair Shops, and in a recent post on Texaco’s forgotten Marfak brand.

 In Sarasota, Swift Auto Repair shop hung out an AC Delco banner the other day.
 It was a sign that reps from AC Delco are getting aggressive about building market share for GM’s parts division.
 That there is an AC Delco sales rep who is making calls on individual shops, and hanging banners, is a sign of good brand management.